 6Hollis, J. (2013).
 Hauntings: Dispelling the Ghosts Who Run Our Lives.
 Chiron Publications: Asheville.

 7Behavioral Health Recovery Management: A Statement of Principles.
-Accessed from the World Wide Web on 12/27/19 at http://www.bhrm.org/article/principles.
+Originally I accessed this document for this posting from the World Wide Web on 12/27/19 at http://www.bhrm.org/article/principles.
 Update 02/08/2020: apparently the BHRM website is down/absorbed into the parent company website of the organization that recently acquired Fayette Companies.
-Here is the BHRM Statement of Principles document from the William White Papers holdings.
+I have thus linked the document from the William White Papers holdings, now at the Chestnut organizational website.